saturncloud/examples/examples/examples-gpu/nyc-taxi-snowflake/README.md

 For the best experience, we recommend opening up two notebooks at a time side-by-side in JupyterLab.
 That way you can see which lines of code change between them (spoiler: not many!).
 There are a few different resources to monitor to see what's happening:

-- **CPU utilization of Jupyter client** for scikit-learn example: open a new Terminal window and run `htop`.
+- **CPU utilization of Jupyter server** for scikit-learn example: open a new Terminal window and run `htop`.
-- **GPU utilization of Jupyter client** for RAPIDS example: open a new Terminal window and run:
+- **GPU utilization of Jupyter server** for RAPIDS example: open a new Terminal window and run:

     ```shell
     watch -n 1 nvidia-smi